 As the center of government for the State of Arkansas, Pulaski County, the City of Little Rock, Downtown has a very strong public administration sector, which has seen the largest job growth in the last 15 years.
-Additionally, Downtown is home to Arkansas with 99% of downtown workers commuting into downtown Children's Hospital, which has nearly 5,000 employees at daily. its large Downtown campus.
+Additionally, Downtown is home to Arkansas Children's Hospital, which has nearly 5,000 employees at its large Downtown campus.
 Other largest sectors include education, finance, and professional services.

 Although Downtown is the largest job center, it lags substantially behind in residential population, with roughly 4,400 residents, or 0.6% of the metro area's total population.
-This jobs-housing mismatch has resulted in commuting patterns that are heavily skewed towards inward commuting,
+This jobs-housing mismatch has resulted in commuting patterns that are heavily skewed towards inward commuting, with 99% of downtown workers commuting into downtown daily (SB Friedman Development Advisors, LLC).